Saving Money Implementing Aviation SMS

 - A charter operation.

-In cases like this, you are recommended to have one portal, with each business as a division.
+In cases like this, you are recommended to have one portal in the SMS database, with each business as a division.

 How Will You Use Aviation Safety Data in the Long Term?